dreamcatcher-tech/network/Inbox/2025-08-25 0902 fly container host.md

 make the deployment by using git submodules, where the codex project is a submodule to a bigger wrapper project that builds the docker image for it, and puts the dev container for running in together. then have the agent header be a little deno server. test with a little program that exercises the stdout stdin thing.

+so to artifact, the agent presents as an mcp call, with the special

+? how to handle queuing of messages ? holding the queue message status seems hard ? sending characters is just a tool call, and you can do that at any time.